aravindanugonda/bookmarks/README.md

 # Bookmarks App

-A simple Python application to manage bookmarks.
-This app uses a SQLite database to store bookmarks.
+A modern Python + Streamlit application to manage bookmarks with a beautiful UI.
+Bookmarks are stored in a SQLite database.

 ## Features
-- Add, view, and manage bookmarks
+- Add, view, edit, and delete bookmarks
-- Uses SQLite for storage
+- Search bookmarks by tag with a clear/reset button
+- Modern sidebar navigation (radio buttons)
+- Edit and delete icons inline with each bookmark link
+- Description preview (first 3 lines shown)
+- Responsive, clean UI with custom styles

 ## Requirements
 - Python 3.x